 What it could cost you: A plumber's visit (and maybe a new disposal)

-Proceed with caution when it comes to this well-circulated DIY fix.
+Proceed with caution with this well-circulated DIY fix.
 Citric acid is a natural deodorizer, but plumbing experts say it can corrode the metal in your disposal.
 That tough lemon peel can also damage the grinding components and clog your pipes.
 Next thing you know you're Googling reviews for plumbers.